1842 Grand National: The race

 The course consisted of two circuits of a spindle-shaped course at Aintree, starting from a position beyond the modern Melling Road, then known as the Sunken Lane, and into open countryside.
 The competitors would have to negotiate any hedges and banks they came across to travel from field to field, most of which were open ploughland, until reaching Becher's Brook, a man-made post and rail.

 From here the field then turned left towards the Leeds to Liverpool canal, before jumping the Canal Turn, a fence at a sharp 90-degree angle.
 This would then place the runners in the fields running along the canal, where they would jump Valentine's Brook, The Tabletop, a fence in which the landing side was significantly raised, and then across the lane at Anchor Bridge to re-enter the racecourse.

 From here, the land was laid to turf as the runners turned left and came back towards the stands.
 Here they had to negotiate the monument or make a fence, today known as the chair, and then a water jump before setting off on a second circuit of the course.
 The start of the second circuit was marked by the Sunken Lane, a bank into and then out of what is now Melling Road.
 The rest of the second circuit was the same as the first until turning back onto the racecourse.
 On reaching the race course for a second time, the runners would this time jump two hurdles before a long run into the finish line, bypassing the monument fence and water jump on the way.

-Anonymous and Columbine led the competitors around the first circuit, in which Consul was the first to exit the race after being knocked over by The Returned despite his rider, Oldacre, having been heard to shout "Line" to the other riders as he approached Becher's Brook.
+Anonymous and Columbine led the competitors around the first circuit, in which Consul was the first to exit the race after being knocked over by The Returned despite his rider, Oldacre, having clearly been heard to shout "Line" to the other riders as he approached Becher's Brook.
 Signifying that he had chosen a particular line of course that the other riders should respect.
 Sam Weller fell at the fence after Becher's but his rider opted not to remount, instead aiming to run the horse in a later hurdle.